 The final teeth to grow are the wisdom teeth.
 They are called wisdom teeth because they typically grow in your teens or twenties.
 While some people can live with wisdom teeth, many patients require tooth removal.

 Wisdom teeth grow behind the molars.
-If there is not enough room for the wisdom teeth to grow, they become impacted.
-This often leads to overcrowding and tooth damage.
+If there is not enough room for them to grow, they become impacted, which often leads to overcrowding and tooth damage.
 We prefer to remove wisdom teeth before they create problems for your other natural teeth.

 Wisdom teeth treatment involves removing one or all four of the wisdom teeth.
-Completing treatment may take several hours because these teeth are harder to access.
+Because these teeth are harder to access, treatment may take several hours.

-Contact our office if you feel pain behind your molars or feel your wisdom teeth growing.
-We will take X-rays and help you schedule the right time to remove your wisdom teeth.
+Contact our office if you feel pain behind your molars or if your wisdom teeth are growing.
+We will take X-rays and help you schedule the right time to remove them.

 Tooth Extraction Post-Op Instructions